 - Vegetarians had a lower prevalence of a history of smoking and heart disease.

 There is evidence that adults 65 years and older should take at least 500 µg per day of vitamin B12 in order to optimize their B12 status—see Explanation of Vitamin B12 Recommendations: Adults Over 65 Years.
+However, there is also evidence—see the paragraph below—that older people might not need so much vitamin B12, and that is why we modified our recommendations to say that supplementation of 50 to 100 µg per day or 1,000 µg at least twice per week should be sufficient for older adults with normal B12 status.

 2. Lowik MR, Schrijver J, Odink J, van den Berg H, Wedel M. Long-term effects of a vegetarian diet on the nutritional status of elderly people Dutch Nutrition Surveillance System).
 J Am Coll Nutr.
 1990 Dec;9(6):600-9.